How I Will Use Google Ads to Make Money for Your Business

 - Contextual ads

-- Text, image, video and mobile ads
+- Text, display and video ads

 - Keyword suggestions based on Google's enormous database of actual searches